igw68/Science2/synthesis-round-table-simons-2021.md

 # Armando Solar-Lezama (MIT)

-- Helping people to write tricky low-level code turned out to be less helpful than expected (appart from very tricky bit manipulation code)
+- Helping people to write tricky low-level code turned out to be less helpful than expected (apart from very tricky bit manipulation code)
 - Where is works is when you target very specific tasks (improvement of existing implementations)
 - Reverse engineering: from implementation to high-level description